-- of our algorithm is very close to the optimal solution, verifying the high efficiency of our algorithm. - We also conduct a study on a hybrid scheme, where a batch is introduced in the VM placement.
-In this case, we integrate the off-line VM placement into the on-line scenario, which can avoid the migration overhead.
+• We also conduct a study on a hybrid scheme, where a batch is introduced in the VM placement.
+In that case, we can integrate the off-line VM placement into the online scenario, which could avoid the migration overhead.

 The remainder of the paper is organized as follows: in Section II, we study the VM placement problem under the off-line scenario, and propose our off-line MBVMP algorithm.
 In Section III, we perform research on the on-line scenario.
 Section IV introduces a hybrid scheme of VM placement.
 In Section V, we conduct experiments to evaluate the performance of our algorithms under both off-line and on-line scenarios.
 In Section VI, we introduce some previous work.
 Finally, we give the conclusions in Section VII.